Safety We bring confidence to the mountains

 Guests participate in a mandatory Safety Orientation, which involves viewing a mountain safety presentation, and helicopter safety orientation with your pilot and personal training in the use of the transceiver prior to the first day of skiing / boarding.
-Each guest is given a BCA Tracker 2 transceiver and a shovel pack including a shovel and probe for use during their stay.
-Use of MWHS transceivers is mandatory while in the mountains.
+Each guest is given an Ortovox Diract Voice transceiver and a shovel pack including a shovel and probe for use during their stay.
+Use of transceivers is mandatory while in the mountains.
 Furthering our commitment to safety, we also provide helmets for guest's optional use.

 In good hands Injury or Illness

 All guides are trained in first aid and a medical clinic is located in the Guides Haus.
 It is well equipped to meet the medical needs of our skiing guests.